farirpgs/fari-app/lib/docs/fate-stunts.md

 ### A Fool and His Money

 - **Crooked Dealer in Antiquities.** +2 to create advantages with Deceive based on the (false) monetary value of archaeological finds.
 (Peter Blake)
-- **Crooked Salesman.** You are skilled at subtly misrepresenting your goods or services to customers. +2 to Deceive when using it to sell something. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+- **Crooked Salesman.** You are skilled at subtly misrepresenting your goods or services to customers. +2 to Deceive when using it to sell something.
 - **Faustian Pact.** Your job is to trick people into signing unfair contracts.
 When you have a copy of such a contract to hand, you gain +2 on Deceive rolls to fool people into thinking it is fair.
-- **Grifter/Professional Panhandler.** You profit from your lies, literally. +2 to Deceive when using it to fool someone into giving you money. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+- **Grifter/Professional Panhandler.** You profit from your lies, literally. +2 to Deceive when using it to fool someone into giving you money.

 ### Gambling